I am excited to announce these releases: borg v2.0, epkg v3.0, closql v0.4 and emir v2.0.

 When the user proceeds to install an unsafe package, then s/he should have to confirm explicitly before any potentially malicious code gets executed.

 Verify GPG signatures and allow users to insist on packages being signed.
-While this is a good idea in principal, I fear that it won’t do much good as most maintainers don’t sign their tags or even every commit.
+While this is a good idea in principle, I fear that it won’t do much good as most maintainers don’t sign their tags or even every commit.
 Still basic support at least should be available.

 Comments on Reddit.